nubot-nudt/NuBot_Rescue_Gazebo/README.md

 The core code of NuBot_Pumbaa_Gazebo Plugin.

->/Pumbaa_Control
+>/nubot_teleop

-The control algorithm of NuBot_Pumbaa in Python3.
+The control code of NuBot_Pumbaa in Python3.

 ## Compilation Note